unum-cloud/usearch/sqlite/README.md

 ## Quickstart

-To USearch extensions to your SQLite database, you can use the following commands:
+To add USearch extensions to your SQLite database, you can use the following commands:

 ```py
 import sqlite3